Blood and faith: Why Jerusalem is contested

 Having occupied East Jerusalem since 1967, Israel virtually annexed it in 1980.
 The 1993 Oslo Accords created a Palestinian Authority for the West Bank and Gaza Strip, but did not address the status of Jerusalem.
 To Palestinians, Jerusalem is the capital of the State of Palestine.
 The international community sees East Jerusalem as part of the Palestinian territories.

 To hardline Jewish nationalists, Jerusalem is now literally an article of faith.
 Given that no one expects Arabs and Muslims to give up their claim on the city that they too, consider sacred, Trump’s backing of the Israeli position makes an Israeli-Palestinian deal even more difficult.
-Jerusalem is likely to remain contested for the forseeable future.
+Jerusalem is likely to remain contested for the foreseeable future.

 For all the latest Explained News, download Indian Express App